What is calcific periarthritis?

-If you have a condition that may increase the likelihood of calcific periarthritis, such as hyperparathyroidism – which causes raised calcium levels in the blood – or chronic kidney disease, these should be treated.
+If you have a condition that may increase the likelihood of calcific periarthritis, such as kidney disease or an overactive parathyroid gland, then these should be treated.

 Are there any treatments to remove the crystals?

-In some areas of the country, a procedure called shock-wave treatment may be available to remove large calcium deposits, normally in a tendon in the shoulder.
+A procedure called shock-wave treatment may be an option to remove large calcium deposits from a tendon if they're causing problems.
+This is most commonly done for calcium deposits in a tendon in the shoulder.

 High-frequency shock waves are sent to the affected area.
-The theory behind the treatment is that the vibrations break up large deposits and allow the smaller particles to be slowly dissolved away.
+The vibrations can help to break up large deposits of crystals and allow the smaller particles to be slowly dissolved away.

-This procedure is supposed to cause the calcium deposits to shed, which is necessary but in itself can cause pain and swelling.
-Therefore, there can be some tenderness and bruising afterwards.
+This procedure causes the calcium deposits to shed from the tendon, which is sometimes necessary but can itself can cause pain and swelling.
+Therefore, you may have some tenderness and bruising afterwards.

 People normally have several sessions spaced about a week apart.